 If the makers of Tylenol and other acetaminophen drugs are unwilling to compromise on a fair settlement offer, we won't hesitate to take your bad drug lawsuit to trial.
 Our team of personal injury attorneys will work tirelessly to maximize compensation on your behalf.

-If you or your child has been diagnosed with autism, ADHD, or other neurodevelopmental conditions after significant exposure to Tylenol or acetaminophen, use while in utero, our lawyers are here to speak with you as soon as possible.
-We urge you to contact a Tylenol autism lawyer at Dolman Law Group to learn about how much your potential Tylenol autism settlement might be worth and the strength of your case.
+If you or your child has been diagnosed with autism, ADHD, or other neurodevelopmental conditions after significant exposure to Tylenol or acetaminophen use while in utero, our lawyers are here to speak with you as soon as possible.
+We urge you to contact a Tylenol autism lawyer at Dolman Law Group to learn how much your potential Tylenol autism settlement might be worth and the strength of your case.

 You can reach out to us at 866-271-9007 or through our online contact form.
 We offer free consultations at our numerous office locations or virtual appointments.
 Our Tylenol attorneys are able to investigate your claim immediately.